 Passive House Design and Quality Living

-Located in Corona, New York, the HANAC Corona Seniors Residence is the first seniors housing development in the United States to earn Passive House certification.
+Located in Corona, New York, the HANAC Corona Seniors Residence is one of the first affordable senior housing development in the United States to meet the Passive House Institute design standards.
 Designed by Think!
 Architecture + Design and constructed by Bruno Frustaci Contracting Inc., the eight-story, $27-million building spans 57,675 sq. ft.
 It houses 68 affordable units geared to low-income seniors on floors two through eight, while the first floor serves the community as a 5,000-sq. ft. early childhood education facility.
 The residence’s intergenerational community model promotes social engagement and learning opportunities through structured and unstructured programming, as well as the use of open and inviting spaces designed for maximum benefit of those who live, work and visit the mixed-use facility.
 As such, the development includes a shared rear yard with a vegetable garden, seating and tables for residents and a children’s natural play area.
 A seniors-only open space is located on the fifth floor terrace, accessible through a community room.

 The goal: Ground-breaking sustainable design

 Efficiency, sustainability and occupant wellness were primary considerations for the building’s design.
 Earning Passive House certification was a key objective for the project, with the goal of achieving 75 per cent energy savings compared to traditional construction.
 The desire was to create an efficient, safe and comfortable space to provide opportunities for connection and increased quality of life, while contributing to New York City’s climate action and sustainability targets.

 First and foremost, and in keeping with the Passive House strategy, the design team zeroed in on the building envelope in an effort to minimize air leakage and heat loss and promote efficiency.
 Comfort and safety were integral considerations, given the potential vulnerability of the occupants.